vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-16-getting-started-with-spring-data-envers.md

   ORDER BY events_audit.revision_id ASC
 ```

-In the next step we're fetching all the revisions for the IDs that we just fetched, which certainly seems like a not so smart thing to do considering that we could have done it in the first query.
-One possible explanation is that Envers lets you extend the `revinfo` entities and add fields to it.
+In the next step we're fetching all the revisions for the IDs that we just fetched, which certainly seems like a not such a smart thing to do considering that we could have done it in the first query.
+One possible explanation is that Envers lets you extend the `revinfo` entities and add fields to it, therefore prepares for worst case scenario.

 ```sql
 SELECT revinfo.rev,